Simogh67/Business-analytic/README.md

 # Business-Analytics
 ## Project Summary
-The goal of this repository is to present an end-to-end process to organize a dataset and provide business insights and analyses about the dataset.
+The goal of this repository is to present an end-to-end process to organize a dataset and provide advanced business insights and analytics about the dataset.
 First, we create a schema to organize our data.
 Then, we present business analytics and insights from the dataset.
 Also, based on our findings, some business recommendations are suggested.
 The dataset belongs to a bike-sharing program that allows riders to use a mobile application to unlock a bike at different stations.
 Our dataset consists of information about trips, customers, stations, and customers' payments.
-To organize the data, we create a database in the form of star schema and ETL pipeline.
-Then, we provide comprehensive business analytics about the dataset.
-The dataset is included in this repository.
+To organize the data, we create a database and ETL pipeline.
+Then, we provide comprehensive business analytics about the dataset, which is included in this repository.
 ## Database Schema
-To establish our schema, based on the given dataset, we create the fact and dimension tables as follows:
+Based on the given dataset, we propose the following schema to organize the data:

 ![Star Schema](snow.jpg)

 To implement our schema, we apply the following steps:
-- 1. the required tables are created as follows:
+- 1. the required tables are created  according to the proposed schema as follows:
 ```
 create table if not exists payements (
        payment_id int primary key,